Birkbeck Centre for Technology and Publishing unveils open-source translation tool based on Hypothesis

 Speaking about the tool, Professor Eve said: “it is clear that open access is important for the humanities disciplines.
 If you cannot get to an article or book because you are priced out of exclusionary systems of knowledge exchange, that is terrible.
 However, the paywall barrier is only one dimension of closed access.
 If you are a monolingual reader, much scholarly material may be inaccessible in your first language.
 By building technologies that allow people to translate between themselves, we make the first step towards a fresh scholarly communications paradigm that focuses on communication, rather than just on accreditation.
 Of course, there is still much to do: without incentives we would not expect huge uptake of translation authorship.
 However, Annotran represents a positive initial move.”

 In the coming days, the development team plan to host a publicly accessible beta version of the tool so that interested parties can test the tool, report bugs, and participate in advancing the goals of open, online translation.
 The code for Annotran is available openly at https://github.com/birkbeckOLH/annotran.

-Existing journals wishing to move to the platform should submit an initial enquiry to email@example.com.
-Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Dr. Martin Paul Eve: email@example.com.
+Libraries outside the US, UK, EU or Canada interested in joining the OLH Library Partnership Subsidy model should contact Professor Martin Paul Eve: email@example.com.
 UK-based libraries can join through Jisc Collections at http://www.jisc-collections.ac.uk/Catalogue/Overview/Index/2120.
 US-based libraries can join through LYRASIS at https://lyrasis.openlibhums.org.
-European libraries can join here: http://lps.openlibhums.org/ or send an enquiry to our European Library Partnership Manager: email@example.com.
+European libraries can sign up at http://lps.openlibhums.org.

 Back to News List